Teaching

 History of Photography

-Photography and Public Life (taught in Fall 2019)
+Photography and Public Life (teaching honors program section in Fall 2025)

 Rhetorical Criticism